prakash-pg/DeepFake_Detection/README.md

    Download the pre-trained model checkpoint `resnetinceptionv1_epoch_32.pth`

 2. **Run the Code:**
    Execute the main code file in a Jupyter notebook or a Python script.
-This code includes the Gradio interface setup, model loading, and prediction logic for the provided image.
+This code includes the Gradio interface setup, model loading, and prediction logic for the provided image and Launch Gradio Interface.

-3. **Launch Gradio Interface:**
-   The interface will be accessible at http://127.0.0.1:7860/.
-Open this URL in your web browser to interact with the deep fake detection system.

 ## Usage